CFT-HY/HILA/docs/guide/hila_applications.md

 Now that we have discussed the appropriate makefile we can move on to a simple HILA application.

-We offer a simple HILA application `hila_simple_example.cpp` which computes a random gaussian field (f), its laplacian (g) and the average of the laplacian field is given by:
+We offer a simple HILA application `hila_simple_example.cpp` which computes a random gaussian field (f), its laplacian (g) and the average of the laplacian field.
+The source of this application:

 ~~~cpp
 #include "hila.h"